SaadAAkash/PyNary101/README.md

 ### Where are the resources and codes thou?

-- For the course break down, see [Course Plan](https://github.com/SaadAAkash/PyNary1.0/tree/master/PyCodesForWorkshops).
+- For the course break down, see [Course Plan](https://github.com/SaadAAkash/PyNary101/blob/master/PyCodesForWorkshops/README.md).
-- For the slides and codes, see [Course Plan](https://github.com/SaadAAkash/PyNary1.0/tree/master/PyCodesForWorkshops) and hit the links of every topic.
+- For the slides and codes, see [Course Plan](https://github.com/SaadAAkash/PyNary101/blob/master/PyCodesForWorkshops/README.md) and hit the links of every topic.
 - For the future references and more awesome resources on Python, see [PyCodesResources](https://github.com/SaadAAkash/PyNary1.0/tree/master/PyCodesResources).

 ### What if I need to contact?
-Create an [issue](https://github.com/SaadAAkash/PyNary1.0/issues/new) on this repository _OR_ shoot a [mail](mailto:sa.akash0129@gmail.com?Subject=Hello%20From%20The%20Side")
+Create an [issue](https://github.com/SaadAAkash/PyNary1.0/issues/new) on this repository _OR_ shoot a [mail](mailto:sa.akash0129@gmail.com?Subject=Hello%20From%20The%20Side")!

+_Don't forget to change the subject!_ :laughing:

 **Cheers!**